miket7f/miket7f.github.io/pages/E Fundamentals.md

 Through that, we have created a component which allows current to flow in only one direction, which we call a diode.
 A diode can be used to protect our circuits against reverse voltage, or to rectify alternating current to direct current.
 There a special diodes, such as LEDs, which light up in forward bias and Zener diodes, which allow us to protect our devices from overvoltage.

+### Activity 1 - Principles
+1. Which elements perform covalent bonding and how is it done?
+2. What is a semiconductor?

+**Solution
+1. Non-metals with non-metals.
+Two elements share their valence electrons to reach a full outer shell layer.
+2. Something in-between a conductor and an insulator.
+A semiconductor is not conductive in its natural state.
+However, if a large enough potential is applied to it, electrons are able to move and the material becomes conductive.

 ### Example
 #### Transcript
 Now, let's put theory into practice with a hands-on demonstration.